cloudogu/gitops-talks/docs/slides/02-basics.md

 </div>
 -->

-* (Almost) no access to cluster from outside
+* No access to cluster from outside
-* No credentials on CI server
+  ➡ No credentials on CI server
-* Forces 100% declarative description
+* Forces declarative description
-  * auditable
+* IaC is auditable
-  * automatic sync of cluster and git
-* Scalability
-  * one git repo many applications/clusters
+* Scalability - one repo many applications
-  * uniform way of deployment
-* Hands-off ops / Self healing
+* Self-healing / Hands-off ops
-* Enterprise: No new firewall rules
-  (depending on environment)